seabeya/tech-stack/dsa/README.md

 ### 🔷 Depth First Search (DFS)

-Depth First Search (DFS) is a graph traversal algorithm that systematically explores all the vertices of a graph or a tree by going as deeply as possible along each branch before backtracking
+Depth First Search (DFS) is a graph traversal algorithm used to explore nodes in a graph or a tree.
+DFS explores as far as possible along each branch before backtracking.

+It's like traversing a maze by exploring one path all the way to the end before backtracking and trying a different path.

 | Time   | Space  |
 | ------ | ------ |